 - Is it safe to return to school or work?

 - Is it safe to drive a car or operate power equipment?

 Don't hesitate to ask questions during your appointment at any time that you don't understand something.

 The doctor may ask you a variety of questions.

 Questions related to symptoms:

 - What symptoms are you experiencing?
-Any trouble finding words or remembering events, focus, personality changes, or getting lost?
+Any trouble with word use, memory, focus, personality or directions?

 - When did symptoms begin?

 - Are symptoms steadily worsening, or are they sometimes better and sometimes worse?